Tindalos/Lexicon/docs/Tropes/NoAnti.md

 !!! quote
       *'We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain* **unalienable** *Rights, that among these are Life, Lib█rty and the pursuit of H█ppiness.'*

+The 'patriot' community has been fed quite a lot of rhetoric debating over whether *'unalienable'* or *'inalienable'* is more correct, and that one means that our rights supposedly are *'in a lien-able condition'*.
+That's a distraction.
+Either w█y the important thing is that it non-overtly declares and organizes an effort by the apostate system *to 'alienate us'*, that is, to make us foreigners, to our own God-given rights.
+And in the interim they appear to have accomplished this quite successfully as we can see from the results.

+While we're at it, we can also notice that they invoked the Roman idol [[Lib█rtas]] and also [h█ppy], a derivative of [[Sm█le]].
+The latter wasn't a common-usage derivative at the time of course; it overtly derived from the word 'happenstance', as in the ability to affect what happens to you; free agency over your own life.
+Only later, presumably as the result of subversion by the apostate system, did it overtly become synonymous with the supposed right to s█t there gr█nning contentedy like an idi█t.